 Born and raised in Westchester County, New York, Jonathan Lubliner earned his bachelor’s degree with honors from Vassar College in 1985.
 He received his MA from the Jewish Theological Seminary of America, where he was also ordained and pursued post-graduate studies in Jewish history.
-During the course of his seminary training, he completed a unit of CPE at Sloan Kettering Memorial Hospital in New York City.
-Rabbi Lubliner served congregations in Connecticut and New Jersey before becoming the Jack F. Shorstein Senior Rabbi of the Jacksonville Jewish Center, the pulpit he has served for the past 17 years.
+Rabbi Lubliner served congregations in Connecticut and New Jersey before becoming the Jack F. Shorstein Senior Rabbi of the Jacksonville Jewish Center in 2004

-Here in Jacksonville he serves on the board of OneJax, an interfaith organization dedicated to the promotion of diversity as the foundation for a strong community, and is a member of the Professional Advisory Group for Northeast Florida Community Hospice.
-In 2019 he became a member of the Baptist Medical Center South Board and was appointed to Baptist Health Care System’s Committee on Social Responsibility and Community Health.
+Here in Jacksonville he serves on the board of OneJax, an interfaith organization dedicated to the promotion of diversity as the foundation of strong community, and is a member of the Professional Advisory Group for Northeast Florida Community Hospice.
+From 2019 to 2022 he served on the Baptist Medical Center South Board and Baptist Health Care System’s Committee on Social Responsibility and Community Health.
 In recognition of his commitment to interfaith dialogue, the Interfaith Center of Northeast Florida presented him with its Community Education Award in the spring of 2020.
-He is also recipient of the 2021 Public Citizen of the Year Award, presented by the Florida chapter of the National Association of Social Workers.
+He was also recipient of the 2021 statewide Public Citizen of the Year Award, presented by the Florida chapter of the National Association of Social Workers.

 A second generation rabbi, Jonathan Lubliner is blessed by his marriage to Susan, a Judaic artist and Hebrew calligrapher, and privileged to be the father of the couple’s three children, Avichai, Elior and Itamar.
 He enjoys cooking, reading, and biking, and is a loyal fan of the New York Yankees.